Well begun is half done

 - Enzyme stability.
 The Selwyn-test [1, pp. 45-51] is a handy method to monitor any loss of enzyme activity during the measuring time.
 This problem may be irrelevant when measuring initial velocities over a short time.

 - Initial velocities measured as precisely as possible are a key element of steady-state kinetics.
 Their quality depends on the detection method that can be continuous or discontinuous.
-The segment method is a boring approach that can, however, be almost fully automated using a spreadsheet [1, pp. 51-59].
+The segment method for measuring the initial velocity is a boring approach that can, however, be almost fully automated using a spreadsheet [1, pp. 51-59].

 Tutorial with a numerical example